alfajor/rollin-app/README.md

 The map makes use of Leaflet, which relies on a GeoJSON data format.

 Eventually, data should be sourced via a dedicated API service.
 This is another work in progress project.
-Other features and functionality will be continue to be added.
+Other features and functionality will continue to be added.

 # Use